QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ![selection of the weather data in Excel®](fig/231023_selection_weather_data.png)

-Corresponding *EnergyPlus®* weather datasets[^2] have been generated for the 25 largest German cities using the current DWD test reference years (TRY 2015/2045).
+Corresponding *EnergyPlus™* weather datasets[^2] have been generated for the 25 largest German cities using the current DWD test reference years (TRY 2015/2045).
 Both the current TRY2015[^3] and the future scenario TRY2045[^4] have been stored in order to be able to consider the climatic requirements for heating, air conditioning and ventilation systems over a longer period of operation.
 The required weather data set can be selected from a dropdown list.

-[^2]: File format "epw" - EnergyPlus® weather data
+[^2]: File format "epw" - EnergyPlus™ weather data
 [^3]: Reference period 1995 to 2012
 [^4]: Forecast period 2031 to 2060

 **Custom weather data sets**

-In general, any *EnergyPlus®* weather data set can be used in GenSim as long as it is in the EPW file format.
+In general, any *EnergyPlus™* weather data set can be used in GenSim as long as it is in the EPW file format.
 Often a DDY file is created alongside the EPW file.
 As of v2.16, this file is no longer required and the necessary data is automatically calculated.
 It can optionally still be used, but this requires the use of the GenSim CLI, which is not covered by this manual.
 The EPW file (+DDY) must be saved subfolder "Wetter" in the GenSim base directory.
 The refresh button can be used to update the selection of weather files in the dropdown list within the GUI.

 Ready-to-use weather data sets (EPW + DDY) for worldwide locations can be downloaded free of charge from the following websites: